This easy, creamy butternut squash soup is perfect for chilly evenings! Topped with tangy goat cheese and crispy bacon.

 - Ladle soup into individual bowls and top with a sprinkle of goat cheese, a handful of the bacon you cooked at the beginning of the recipe, and a sprig of parsley.
 Serve immediately and enjoy!

 If the soup is too thick, add a little more milk to thin it out.
 Too thin?
-Blend in another ¼ cup or so of roasted butternut squash to thicken it up or simmer it an extra 10-15 minutes on low heat.
+Blend in another 1/4 cup or so of roasted butternut squash to thicken it up or simmer it an extra 10-15 minutes on low heat.

 To make this soup vegetarian, omit the bacon from the recipe and instead sauté onions and garlic in 2 Tbsp. of olive oil.
 To make it vegan, omit the goat cheese as well and substitute almond or coconut milk for the milk in the recipe.